pvechersky/rotors_simulator/README.md

  3. Connect the PX4 autopilot to your computer (first SERIAL, then TELEM 1) and launch an instance of MAVROS to relay messages to/from the hardware.

  ```
- roslaunch mavros px4.launch fcu_url:=<PX4_address>:921600
+ roslaunch mavros px4.launch fcu_url:=<PX4_address>:921600 gcs_url:=udp://127.0.0.1:14555@127.0.0.1:14560
  ```

  Where 'PX4_address' is the device port on which the PX4 is connected (for example, '/dev/ttyUSB1') and the baud rate of 921600 is used for HIL communication.
 If the MAVROS node is operating properly, the RotorS GUI should receive a heartbeat message from the PX4 and some functionality should become enabled.
+The gcs_url sets up a UDP bridge to enable the telemetry data to be used both by mavros and a ground control station - e.g., QGC (14555 is the target host, and 14560 the listening port).

  4. Click the 'Enable HIL' button in the GUI.